-How the Rolling Stones Returned to the Fundamentals on ‘It’s Only Rock ‘n’ Roll’
+How the Rolling Stones Got Back to Basics on ‘It’s Only Rock ‘n’ Roll’

-On Oct.
-16, 1974, the Rolling Stones released It's Only Rock 'n' Roll.
+The Rolling Stones released the aptly titled It's Only Rock 'n' Roll on Oct.
+16, 1974.
 After everything they had been through, it was a good reminder to fans, critics and possibly even themselves.

-Such timely reminders were almost becoming a periodic necessity in an era of rampant progressive rock experimentation and fast-changing trends like glam, when popular music was still coming to grips with life after the Beatles, and the Stones were still battling the Who, Led Zeppelin and other arena-conquering titans for the title of world’s greatest rock band.
+Such timely admonitions were almost becoming a periodic necessity in an era of rampant progressive-rock experimentation and fast-changing trends like glam, when popular music was still coming to grips with life after the Beatles, and the Stones were still battling the Who, Led Zeppelin and other arena-conquering titans for the title of world’s greatest rock band.

-And because their most recent album, Goats Head Soup, was still relatively new – it hit stores in August 1973 – the sessions for It’s Only Rock ’n' Roll were supposed to combine some cover songs with some recordings from their just-concluded European tour, which spanned 40 shows throughout September and October, before depositing Mick Jagger, Keith Richards, Mick Taylor, Bill Wyman and Charlie Watts at Munich’s Musicland Studios in November.
+Goats Head Soup, their most recent album, was still relatively new – having hit stores in August 1973.
+So, the sessions for It’s Only Rock ’n' Roll were supposed to combine some cover songs with recordings from their just-concluded European tour, which spanned 40 shows throughout September and October.
+That's where things stood when Mick Jagger, Keith Richards, Mick Taylor, Bill Wyman and Charlie Watts arrived at Munich’s Musicland Studios in November, anyway.

-The sessions were so laid-back that Jagger and Richards didn’t even bother to ring up longtime producer Jimmy Miller (whose input and enthusiasm had apparently waned anyway, they later claimed) even after new song ideas began taking shape.
-So they wound up producing the new material themselves under the newly minted Glimmer Twins pseudonym.
+New song ideas began taking shape, but the sessions were so laid-back that Jagger and Richards didn’t even bother to ring up longtime producer Jimmy Miller.
+(His input and enthusiasm had apparently waned anyway, they later claimed.)
+They wound up producing the new material themselves under the newly minted Glimmer Twins pseudonym.

 Beyond that, Munich’s cold urban surroundings affected the new work-in-progress quite differently than the warm Jamaican vibes had Goats Head Soup.
 The city brought an added sense of urgency to "If You Can’t Rock Me" and "Dance Little Sister," a palpable melancholy to "Till the Next Goodbye" and "If You Really Want to Be My Friend" and a convincing philosophical gravitas to "Time Waits for No One."